Lineburg, West Virginia

-Lineburg is an unincorporated community in Morgan County in the U.S. state of West Virginia's Eastern Panhandle.
+Lineburg is an unincorporated community in Morgan County in the Eastern Panhandle of the U.S. state of West Virginia.
 Lineburg lies on the western flanks of Sideling Hill on the Turkey Foot Bend of the Potomac River.
 The community originally served as a station on the Baltimore and Ohio Railroad, but has since become a location for vacationing weekenders from the Washington, D.C. area.